-The Australian Cooperative Research Centre for Construction Innovation has a number of research projects underway aimed at changing the culture of the construction industry so that sustainability becomes No 1.
+The Australian Co-operative Research Centre for Construction Innovation has a number of research projects underway aimed at changing the culture of the construction industry so that sustainability becomes number one.

-For instance, a competition underway within Construction Innovation's DISCOVER project is helping solve specific problems with urban land shortages, at the same time as finding sustainable solutions and innovative alternatives to issues such as sloping sites.
+For instance, a competition underway within Construction Innovation's Discover project is helping solve specific problems with urban land shortages, at the same time as finding sustainable solutions and innovative alternatives to issues such as sloping sites.

 The construction industry has long been happy with the technique of cut and fill, where the builder digs out the soil, pours a slab and builds a brick veneer suburban home no matter what the climate or land type.

-But this is a tradition fast becoming unsuitable to the Australian urban landscape where there is not only an increasingly reduced stock of usable land, but buyers attitudes are changing.
+This is a tradition fast becoming unsuitable to the Australian urban landscape where there is not only an increasingly reduced stock of usable land, but buyers attitudes are changing.

-Increasingly the buyer wants a smart and sustainable home design, they want intelligent features for the home such as wireless technology, and they want good construction solutions, so that the house is prepared for whatever may come now or in the future, global warming being one good example.
+Increasingly the buyer wants a smart and sustainable home design, they want intelligent features for the home such as wireless technology, and they want good construction solutions, so that the house is prepared for whatever may come now or in the future; global warming being one good example.

-As part of the competition, QUT students are being groomed by professionals from the property and construction industry to develop their ideas.
+As part of the competition, Queensland University of Technology (QUT) students are being groomed by professionals from the property and construction industry to develop their ideas.

 They are looking at problems obsessing all home owners, like how to preserve the natural environment, how to maximise space, what to do with water run-off, and so on.

-The competition has 2 categories: 1. design a house combining smart and sustainable home design, using intelligent features of the home, and 2. use engineering and construction solutions.
+The competition has two categories:

+- 1. design a house combining smart and sustainable home design, using intelligent features of the home, and - 2. use engineering and construction solutions.

-According to Dr Jay Yang, Project Leader of the DISCOVER project, this is one of the unique features of the competition.
+According to Dr Jay Yang, project leader of the project, this is one of the unique features of the competition.